Asking to Remove Your Name from Sex, Kidnap, and Child Abuse Offender Registry

 • a third degree felony for unlawful sexual intercourse before 1986, or a class B misdemeanor for unlawful sexual intercourse under Utah Code 76-5-401 or

-The Department of Corrections will notify you in writing if your name is removed from the Registry.
+The Department of Corrections will notify you if your name is removed from the Registry.
 The notice will say that you are no longer required to register as a sex offender.

 If you believe you qualify for automatic removal, but your name is still on the Registry